texstudio-org/texstudio/utilities/manual/source/editing.md

 ## Inserting a list

-The usual list environments code can be insert quickly via the
+The usual list environments code can be inserted quickly via the
 \"LaTeX-List\" menu.
 Alternatively you can use the [environment completion](#environment-completion).

 ```{note}
 The shortcut for the \\item command is `Ctrl+Shift+I`.
 ```